The Inalienable Right To Life

 by KrisAnne Hall, JD

 It seems to be growing increasingly popular to use the 10th Amendment to justify carte blanche legislative authority within the States.
 Even some Presidential candidates have implied that because of the 10th Amendment, States can “pass whatever laws they want.”
 Recently, others have said that if a State wants to legalize abortion, the 10th Amendment gives the State the power to do so.
-I would like to assert that some issues cannot be legislated by the States and in particular abortion is NOT a State’s rights issue, and here’s why:
+I would like to assert that some issues cannot be legislated by the States and in particular legalizing abortion is NOT a legitimate authority of the State and here’s why:

 We cannot fully understand the 10th Amendment until we understand of the 9th Amendment as well.
 The 9th Amendment says: